 The Solution: In-Memory Distributed Cache

-The most appropriate solution to all these problems is to incorporate an In-Memory Distributed Cache in your ASP.NET and ASP.Net Core application.
-NCache is a popular open-source distributed cache for .NET.
-Let’s quickly discuss how to fix our four performance bottlenecks with NCache.
+The ideal solution to all these ASP.NET performance problems is to incorporate an In-Memory Distributed Cache in your ASP.NET and ASP.Net Core applications.
+NCache, a leading open-source distributed cache for .NET, offers effective solutions for overcoming these four major bottlenecks.
+Let’s quickly discuss how NCache addresses these challenges.

 Application Data Caching

-NCache allows you to cache your application data (both read-only reference data and frequently changing transactional data) to reduce those expensive database trips.
+NCache allows you to cache your application data (read-only reference and the frequently changing transactional data) to reduce those expensive database trips.
 Instead of going to the database, NCache routes 85-90% of your requests to the cache.
-This rule out the chances of any database contention.
+This rules out any database contention.

 Unlike a database, NCache never becomes a bottleneck because it is a distributed cache and scales linearly.
 NCache builds a cluster of cache servers and allows you to add more servers to the cluster as your transaction load increases.
-Following is a sample code that fetches the data from the database and stores it in the cache cluster (If it is not already present in the cache).
+The following is a sample code that fetches data from the database and stores it in the cache cluster (if it is not already present in the cache).

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 |